 | Week + excursions | 7 | 4-5 GB |

-If you're going to make a lot of video calls or work from cafes, step up a tier.
-To calculate your exact figure based on your main usage, take a look at how much data you need for travel.
-With plans starting from very little per GB, there's no need to complicate things.
+If you're going to make a lot of video calls or work from cafes, step up a notch from what the table indicates.
+And if your plan is to link Dublin with other stops across the continent on the same trip, it's better to look directly at a European coverage eSIM instead of buying a plan per country.
+To calculate your exact figure according to what you use most (maps, social networks, streaming), take a look at our tips for saving data while traveling.
+With plans starting at very little per GB, there's no need to complicate things by calculating to the millimeter.

 Buy and activate your eSIM in 1 minute

 Getting your eSIM ready before you fly takes just minutes.
-First, check that your phone supports eSIM (modern iPhones and many Androids do); if you have doubts, see how to tell if your phone is compatible.
+First, check that your mobile supports eSIM (modern iPhones and many Androids do); if you have doubts, see our step-by-step guide on how to install an eSIM, or if you've never used one and want to understand the concept first, here we explain what a virtual eSIM is.

 - Choose the Ireland plan with the GB for your getaway.